CjSong97/tutorial-v2/content/ddk/check.md

   }

 ```
-Let's go through this check:
+Let's go through this Check:
 ### Check Structure
 ##### Meta-data (Context)
-- `live` : describes the execution time of the check.
+- `live` : describes the execution time of the Check.
 This will be executed at run time.
 Other keywords are `onSave` and `onDemand`
-- `error` `YourConstraintName` : keyword `error` followed by your desired name for this constraint
+- `error` `"YourConstraintName"` : keyword `error` followed by your desired name for this constraint
 - `"Class Check"` : The category under which the error will be put when sorting the errors by category in the Error log
 - `message` : Keyword `message` followed by the error message

 ##### Constraint
-- `for SJClass c` : checks are usually iteratively written for the desired EClass
+- `for SJClass c` : Checks are usually iteratively written for the desired EClass
 - `if...`: using the utility function classHierarchy, if there is a cyclic class do the following
 - `issue on c` : Keyword `issue` creates the issue marker in the user interface.
-This terminates the control flow for this check.
+This terminates the control flow for this Check.

-You can also use `Ctrl+Space` when within the `for` block and select `check` to create a new generic check.
+You can also use `Ctrl+Space` when within the `for` block and select `Check` to create a new generic Check.
-Compare this check code with an equal implementation using Xtext's validation:
+Compare this Check code with an equal implementation using Xtext's validation:

 ```javascript
 @Check def checkClassHierarchy (SJClass c) {